Last Updated on January 13, 2023 by Admin

 - Edging and barriers – edging is needed in the perimeter of the decomposed granite area.
 The material of the edging and installation will also affect the price.

 - Weed barrier – this will keep weeds from growing.
-Contractors will use landscaping fabric and place it between the ground and the DG to prevent weeds.
+Contractors will use landscaping fabric and place it between the ground and the decomposed granite to prevent weeds.

 Decomposed granite has become a popular hardscape because of its cost, natural look and versatility.
 It is a good option if you don’t have to use gravel for your path, patio or even driveway.